|Survey name||Household Projections in England|

 Stage 2 household projections

-The Stage 2 household projections will be published on 3 December 2018.
-We will update this report when the Stage 2 projections are published, so that it includes full details about both stages of the methodology.
+The Stage 2 household projections were published on 3 December 2018.
 In the future, we intend to publish both stages of the household projections on the same day.
-This has not been possible for the 2016-based household projections due to the methodological changes being applied following the transfer of the household projections from the Ministry of Housing, Communities and Local Government (MHCLG) to Office for National Statistics (ONS).
+This has not been possible for the 2016-based household projections due to the methodological changes being applied following the transfer of the household projections from the Ministry of Housing, Communities and Local Government (MHCLG) to the Office for National Statistics (ONS).

 How we analyse the data

-To help users, we have carried out sensitivity analysis to help distinguish the effects of the changes made to the 2016-based household projections methodology from the effects of the move from using 2014-based subnational population projections (SNPPs) to 2016-based SNPPs.
+To help users, we have carried out sensitivity analysis to help distinguish the effects of the changes made to the 2016-based household projections methodology from the effects of the move from using 2014-based SNPPs to 2016-based SNPPs.
 Two tests were carried out.

-In test one, the 2014-based SNPPs and unrevised mid-year population estimates (MYEs) were input through the 2016-based household projections methods, instead of the 2016-based SNPPs and revised MYEs.
+In test one, the 2014-based SNPPs and unrevised MYEs were input through the 2016-based household projections methods, instead of the 2016-based SNPPs and revised MYEs.

 In test two, the 2014-based Stage 2 age-only household headship rates were applied to the 2016-based SNPPs to isolate the effects of the methodological changes to the household formation rates on the resulting projection.